toptobes/astra-demo/README.md

 ## Disclaimer

 There may some delay between what you see being parsed due to the speed of the embedding service, especially if you're using a lower-end computer.
-You can try switching out the model with a faster one.
+You can try switching out the dense model with a faster one.
  - `https://huggingface.co/intfloat/e5-small-v2` is quite good and would be simple to plug into the current embedding microservice.
 It runs ~2x faster than the default `e5-base-v2` used
- - More info on the embedding service further down.
+ - Just be sure to update `ASTRA_DEMO_EMBEDDING_SERVICE_DIMS` if necessary

 If you're using the GPU (CUDA), you may experience the first few embedding taking up to 5-6 seconds, but after that it's much faster than the CPU equivalent.

-## The Frontend
+## The Frontend (image slightly outdated)

 ![img_1.png](./assets/site.png)